rickballard/CoCiviumBackUp/legacy/CoCivium/_pr/ci_og-image-20250813_2231/legacy/Civium/insights/Insight_Glossary_Metaphysics_c5_20250731.md

 # Glossary of Metaphysical and Structural Terms

-This glossary defines foundational metaphysical, conceptual, and structural terms that appear throughout the Civium corpus.
-These terms are scaffolds — not dogmas — and may evolve as Civium itself matures.
+This glossary defines foundational metaphysical, conceptual, and structural terms that appear throughout the CoCivium corpus.
+These terms are scaffolds — not dogmas — and may evolve as CoCivium itself matures.
 They serve as semantic scaffolding for recursive alignment, not declarative boundaries.

 ---